ruutved/syomaan_project/README.md

 This website has been planned and created as a school project in the spring semester 2022 (Lapland University of Applied Sciences, Bachelor of Engineering in Information Technology, second year).
-I have realized the entire project by myself.
+I have realized the entire project by myself between 28.3.-14.5.2022.
 I needed something for my own needs (planning a shopping list for an entire week), so I decided to dedicate this project for covering that need.
 The goal of the project was to further develop programming skills, practice project planning and create a functional entirety from scratch.
 Please note the UI is in Finnish.
+All the code folders and files can be found in the folder "application".

 ## Technologies